DevOps-Represent/cdk-workshop/README.md

-# Terraform Workshop
+# CDK Workshop

-DevOps Girls with the massive support from SEEKers are hosting workshops on Terraform!
+DevOps Represent with the massive support from SEEKers are hosting workshops on CDK!

 <details><summary>Who would benefit from this workshop?</summary><p>

 - People in tech exploring options for 'infrastructure as code'
 - Anyone looking to add new skills to their resume
-- People in tech curious about Terraform, but haven't had a chance to use it
+- People in tech curious about CDK, but haven't had a chance to use it
+- People with javascript/Typescript knowledge wanting to try infrastructure as code

 </p></details>

 <details><summary>What will we be covering in 1 workshop?</summary><p>

-- High level introduction of Terraform concepts
-- Terraform file structures
-- Setting up a remote state in AWS
-- Configuring an s3 bucket for website hosting
-- Terraform in the command line
+- Introduction to CDK
+- Creating and deploying infrastructure with CDK
+- Creating your own constructs
-- Clean up/Summary
+- Environment configuration

 </p></details>

 <details><summary>What we won't be covering</summary><p>

 - This will not be covering AWS cloud 101 topics, see our previous bootcamp content for this
+- Javascript/Typescript coding fundamentals

 </p></details>